nrjdalal/use-tracking/README.md

 - `ignore: (string[])`

   An array of attribute name patterns to ignore.
-Useful for excluding irrelevant attributes
+Useful for excluding irrelevant attributes.

 ```ts
 useTracking({